Josif-GitHub/Network-app/README.md

 - I have tested the functionality of the web application on three browsers.
   - Google Chrome, Mozilla Firefox and Microsoft Edge.
 - I have included elements of action and reaction for:
-  - Anchor links, buttons, navbar(dropdowns), search, carousel(images/control/indicators), modal, radio-button, checkbox, text fields for comments in form, font:hover (text, icons, and more), responsive design when width is altered.
+  - Anchor links, buttons, navbar(dropdowns), search, carousel(images/control/indicators), modal, radio-button, checkbox, text fields for comments in form, font:hover (text, icons, and more), I have tested that the required fields in the form reacts visually when trying to submit and empty and they complain as expected, responsive design when width is altered.
   - I have tested their functionality and I have reached the conclusion that everything works fine, according to expectations.
   - I have tested all navbar links in various screen sizes and additional features within each page also in various screen sizes.
 - It looks really good on various screen sizes and feels good as well.
 I have not reacted on any differences between various screens, it feels normal.